alibaba/formily/packages/react/docs/api/shared/Schema.md

 ### $form

-Can only be consumed by expressions in x-reactions, representing the current field instance
+Can only be consumed by expressions in x-reactions, representing the current Form instance

 ### $target